Zack Snyder: Style

-Snyder often uses slow motion, particularly the technique of speed ramping, in and out of the fight scenes in his films, differing from other directors who make multiple cuts and close-ups during a fight.
+Snyder often uses slow motion, particularly the technique of speed ramping, in and out of the fight scenes in his films.
+This differs from other directors who make multiple cuts and close-ups during a fight.
 A minute-long shot from 300 shows King Leonidas slaughtering his enemies, the camera zooming in and out to emphasize each kill and move Leonidas makes.

-Snyder said "There are other superhero movies where they joke about how basically no one's getting hurt.
-That's not us.
-What is that message?
-That it's okay that there's this massive destruction with zero consequence for anyone?
-That's what Watchmen was about in a lot of ways too.
-There was a scene, that scene where Dan and Laurie get mugged.
-They beat up the criminals.
-I was like the first guy, I want to show his arm get broken.
-I want a compound fracture.
-I don't want it to be clean.
-I want you to go, 'Oh my God, I guess you're right.
-If you just beat up a guy in an alley he's not going to just be lying on the ground.
-It's going to be messy'."